lazychaser/laravel-nestedset/README.markdown

 $bool = $node->isDescendantOf($parent);
 ```

-To check whether the node is root:
+To check whether the node is a root:

 ```php
 $bool = $node->isRoot();